ShresthaAnkit/DWBI/ETL_Pipeline/README.md

 7. Now open the `product_ext.py` file in the `src` directory and run it.

 8. Open the `load_sales.sql` file in `sql_queries` directory and replace the `INFILE` path there with your own path.
 You can get your path by running `SHOW VARIABLES LIKE 'secure_file_priv';`.
-Remember to add the full path to the csv file from the next step.
+Remember to add the full path to the csv file from the next step and replace the database name in `OLAP_ANKIT_STG.SALES` with your database name.

 9. Copy the `Sales Data.csv` file sent by sir to the uploads folder.